edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 {% include figure image_path="/content/uploads/2022/07/BYOIP-AWS-Process.png" caption="Figure 1: AWS Process to prepare and provison VPC BYOIP." %}

 * **Step 1: Configuration of IP address space via your RIR/LIR** - This includes creating appropriate RIR Resource DB records (aka.
 "Allocation" in the case of RIPE), as well as a Route Origin Authorization (ROA) record.
-While this step represents good hygiene when using IP address space in general, it is only necessary for IPv4 address space and publicly advertised IPv6 address space.
+This step represents good hygiene when using IP address space in general.
+Creation of a ROA record is only necessary for IPv4 address space and publicly advertised IPv6 address space.

 * **Step 2: Preparation of Self-signed X.509 certificates** - While ROA is used to demonstrate control over the IP address space, it cannot be used to match a particular IP space to a certain AWS account ID.
 This is done via steps 2 - 5, whereas Step 2 generates a self-signed X.509 certificate pair for later usage.